opengsn/docs/javascript-client/gsn-helpers.md

 ### start <a id="start"></a>

 Run GSN on a local test network.
-This commands deploy GSN contracts, and then starts a relay server
+These commands deploy GSN contracts, and then starts a relay server

 ```bash
 npx gsn start [--workdir <directory>] [-n <network>]